 “Increasing the diversity of, and the interest in the legal profession must be a team effort,” said Ellen Miller, CLF’s Executive Director.
 “Whether that’s through helping CLF financially or reaching out to the Foundation about an idea to potentially sponsor, it all helps achieve the goal of increasing diversity and bolstering the exposure of legal services throughout the state.”
 For more information, please visit CLF’s website at calawyersfoundation.org or reach out to Ellen Miller (Ellen.Miller@calawyers.org).

 Partnering with CLF

 CLF welcomes donations from individuals, firms, companies and foundations to help support its growing list of projects.
 The Foundation has a Gift Acceptance Policy with details on how to contribute and the types of gifts accepted.
 In addition, CLF is interested in potentially co-sponsoring and supporting projects.
 To that end, the Foundation has created a Co-Sponsorship Policy that outlines the requirements.
 In addition, there are other ways to support the work CLF does.
 From Facebook campaigns to Amazon SMILE designations, there are numerous ways to take part in the Foundation.
-Visit CLF’s website for more information.
-Ellen Miller is the Associate Executive Director, Initiatives and Externals Relations, of CLA.
-Brian Heaton is CLA’s Managing Editor.
+Visit the CLF website for more information.